SWMFsoftware/swmfpy/DOCUMENTATION.markdown

 This will download omni data from https://spdf.gsfc.nasa.gov/pub/data/omni and put it into a dictionary.
 If your data is large, then make a csv and use swmfpy.io.read_omni_data().

+Note that calling this more than once with the same arguments will point to your original dictionary that it created.
+This is to speed up code that calls this multiple times as it requires internet access and download.
+If you mutate your original try doing an omni_dict2 = omni_dict1.copy() and mutate the other one.

 **Arguments**: